Elfsquad/docs/docs/apis/configurator.md

-The Elfsquad Configurator API enables retrieve, create and update configurations.
+The Elfsquad Configurator API enables you to retrieve, create and update configurations.

 Example use-cases: